smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ##### Compilation in docker container

-SDL will contain Docker file with environment ready for qnx compilation.
-This environment will not contain QNX SDP.
+SDL will contain a Docker file with environment ready for QNX compilation.
+This environment will not contain QNX Software Development Platform (SDP).
-Before compilation developer should provide path to SDP with directory mounted to container.
+Before compilation developer should provide path to the SDP with directory mounted to the container.

-Example of compilation with docker:
+Example of compilation with a Docker file:
 ```
 $ docker build -t  qnx_sdl_compile .
 $ docker run -v <sdl_core>:/home/developer/sdl \